prasanna-1234/prasanna-1234/README.md

 - 👋 Hi, I’m @prasanna-1234
 - 👀 I’m interested in devloping field
-- 🌱 I’m currently learning python as well responsive website
+- 🌱 I’m currently learning python as well as responsive website
-- 💞️ I’m looking to collaborate on tech dinamics
+- 💞️ I’m looking to collaborate with tech dinamites
 - 📫 How to reach me ...

 <!---